gabrielvik/Scrabble-with-AI/README.md

 ## Features

-- **Scrabble Gameplay**: Enjoy the traditional Scrabble experience on your computer.
+- **Simple Scrabble Gameplay**: Simple traditional Scrabble experience on your computer.
 - **Realistic AI Opponent**: Play against an AI that simulates human-like word selection and strategy.
 - **Word Validation**: Ensure played words are valid against a built-in dictionary.
 - **Scoring System**: Points are calculated based on letter values and tile placement bonuses.
-- **Graphical Interface**: Utilizes XNA and MonoGame for a visually appealing and interactive game interface.

 ## How to Play